josephzh-23/school-list-project/README.md

 2. Upon encountering network error when loading school data, user can retry sending network requests.

+3. When user first opens the app and the first request times out or encounters an error, user can retry.

-3. Project uses paging3 library to achieve paginagion to fetch school lists, MVVM architecture pattern (with repository + service), dependency injection(Hilt dagger)
+4. Project uses paging3 library to achieve paginagion to fetch school lists, MVVM architecture pattern (with repository + service), dependency injection(Hilt dagger)
 , flow and coroutine for asynchoronous programming technique.

-4. Test cases are also included to test viewmodel live data and mock network requests
+5. Test cases are also included to test viewmodel live data and mock network requests